 Although autism is increasingly recognised now, the increases were going on long before MMR was introduced.
 Parents often first notice signs of autism in children after their first birthday.
-MMR is usually given to children at about this age, but this doesn't mean that MMR causes autism the MMR vaccine and autism, involving hundreds of thousands of children, has been carried out in Denmark, Sweden, Finland, Canada, the USA and the UK.
-No link has been found.
+MMR is usually given to children at about this age, but this doesn't mean that MMR causes autism.